geometalab/osmaxx/docs/osmaxx_data_schema.md

 ## address_p

+This layer has the [common attributes](#common-attributes) as well as the following attributes:

 |Attributes          |type                |Description                                                           |osm_tags            |
 | ------------------ | ------------------ | -------------------------------------------------------------------- | ------------------ |
 |type|text|(see table below)| |